upgradejs/depngn/README.md

 };
 ```

 There's also a chance there *is* an `engines` field specified in the package, but the range is invalid in some way.
-Since RegEx for SemVer can be tricky, we return the folling, if that's the case:
+Since RegEx for SemVer can be tricky, we return the following, if that's the case:

 ```javascript
 {